 What is your least favorite food?

-Who is your favorite musical artist?
+Who are your favorite musical artists?

 Favorite television show?

 Where is your favorite destination you’ve traveled to and why?